edinburgh-napier/set09121/labs/lab2/pong.md

 In our case, we are doing it more simply.
 Once the update function has been completed, the game can render a frame.
 No rendering will take place during the update function.
 The simple way of thinking of this is that the update function determines where everything is and what it's doing.
 The render function then draws the results of the update.
 Remember, we are decoupling the logic and underlying game state from the rendering itself.
 (This, incidentally, makes it much easier to deal with things we need in the scene but might not want to render, such as triggers)

-#### Delta Time  - (Δt)
+#### Delta Time  - (Δt or dt)

 {:tip="deltatime" class="tip"}
-DeltaTime Covered is in more detail here - you will want to read this!
+Delta Time Covered is in more detail here - you will want to read this!

-Before calling Update, the Delta-Time (DT) is calculated.
-This is the amount of time that has passed between now and the previous frame.
+Before calling Update, the Delta Time (dt) is calculated.
+This is the amount of time that has passed between now and the previous frame or tick.
 With a game updating at a steady 60fps, dt should be approximately 16ms (1/60).
-To actually calculate DT, you can use inbuilt C++ timers, or just use the handy SFML Clock.
+To actually calculate dt, you can use inbuilt C++ timers, or just use the handy SFML Clock.
 ```cpp
 static sf::Clock clock;
 const float dt = clock.restart().asSeconds();
 ```
 But why do we need this?

-Anything in the game logic that does anything with time needs DT to work.
+Anything in the game logic that does anything with time needs dt to work.
 Imagine a weapon cooldown, a player can only use it every 10 seconds.
 A naive approach would be to assume a constant 60fps, so 10 seconds = 600 frames.
 Then you could have an integer set to 600 and decrement it every frame.
-This wouldn't work due to small fluctuations in the fps, and while 600 frames have passed, that may not equate to 10 seconds in the real world.
-If we instead do ```counter -= DT``` each update. now we are relying on time, rather than frames, This is called **frame-rate independence**.
+This wouldn't work due to small fluctuations in the FPS, and while 600 frames have passed, that may not equate to 10 seconds in the real world.
+If we instead do ```counter -= dt``` each update, we are relying on time directly, rather than on the number of frames.
+This is called **framerate independence**.

-Anytime you are doing game logic that has any link to time, you must use DT.
+Any time you are doing game logic that has any link to time, you must use dt.
 This includes moving the player.
-This may not seem to be time-based at first.
-But consider what speed is: Distance over *time*.
-You don't want the player to move from one side fo the screen to the other in less time if the framerate is higher.
+This may not seem to be time-based at first, but consider what speed is: Distance over *time*.
+You don't want the player to move further if framerate is higher.

 It's a tricky concept but easy to implement.
-Usually, just multiply whatever by DT.
+Usually, you can just multiply whatever it is by dt.
+If you've worked in Unity before, you'll have seen Time.deltaTime, and this is the same idea.
 ```Cpp
 float playerSpeed = 10.0f;
 void Update(double dt) {